 Not to be overlooked: the Odessa-9 with zero baffles.
 End cap on booster housing.
 How cool is this for the nightstand?
 Heck, you could carry it concealed!
 But…it’s a no-no without ear pro.

 A minimum of four baffles are mandatory — at least when shot dry — to bring sound levels down below that magic 140 dB “hearing safe” level.
 And even then, it’s only hearing safe with Freedom Munitions 165 grain HUSH ammo.
-With standard subsonic ammo you’ll likely need six baffles to dip under 140 dB.
+With standard subsonic ammunition you’ll likely need six baffles to dip under 140 dB.

 Here’s some more granular data from Dead Air’s Instagram feed (follow TTAG’s Instagram, while you’re at it!).
 As you can see, the recommended seven-baffle configuration is hearing safe, with a safety margin, which means it’s probably safe with supersonic ammo, too.
 With 11 baffles it’s almost as quiet as my Cosmic or Mystic-X. With no baffles, it’s good for an approximately 8.5 dB sound level decrease.